skywhack/docs/src/command-line.md

 # Command line

-The Skywhack command line interface allows you to create, compile and publish your MXML applications, your libraries and your own command line interfaces.
+The SkyWhack command line interface allows you to create, compile and publish your MXML applications, your libraries and your own command line interfaces.